Tulips have long been a popular flower, especially in the Netherlands. In the 1600s, a single bulb could cost more than a smart Amsterdam townhouse.

 Alliums offer a great burst of colour and drama in late May, marking the transition into summer.

 From buzzing bees to chattering birds, wildlife can be found right on your doorstep.
 There's loads you can do for nature in your garden to make it a haven for all sorts of creatures.
-You could even make a promise to nature if you're stuck for inspiration on how to help the bees, butterflies and hedgehogs who love to visit your garden.
+Find inspiration on how to help the bees, butterflies and hedgehogs who love to visit your garden, and make a promise for nature to create a home for wildlife.

 Annuals like cosmos, perenials like bellflower and even herbs like rosemary, lavender and sage are all great sources of food for pollinators like bees and butterflies.